 Jumping through hoops and lots of running around.
 Life is made up of both these things.
 So which is it?
 Jumping or running?
 For me the question relates not only to life, but also to a last name situation.

 My maiden name is Skok.
 My father was born Fiume, Italy.
 Fiume is now called Rijeka and is part of Croatia.
 After WWII, Italy lost most of Istria (a peninsula where Fiume was located) to Yugoslavia.
-In 1991, Yugoslavia became Croatia during the breakup of Yugoslavia.
+In 1991, Yugoslavia became Croatia during the breakup of the Communist Bloc.
 The reason for this little history lesson is that although my father is 100% Italian, there IS that last name that does not seem to be Italian.
 In fact, the letter “K” does not exist in the Italian alphabet.
 But the “K” DOES exist in Slavic alphabets.
 And if you look up “skok” in Mr. Google translate, you will see that “skok” means jump when translated from Polish, Czech, Croatian and a variety of other Slavic languages into English.

 Now let’s have a look at hubby’s last name: Corridori.
 I guess it is pretty clear this IS an Italian last name.
 If you go back to Mr. Google translate and enter Corridori, it will give you “runners” as the English translation.